Training#

-FlowJax includes basic training scripts for convenience, although users may need to modify these for specific use cases.
+FlowJAX includes basic training scripts for convenience, although users may need to modify these for specific use cases.
 If we wish to fit the flow to samples from a distribution (and corresponding conditioning variables if appropriate), we can use fit_to_data.

-The distribution can be unconditional \(p(x)\) or conditional \(p(x|\text{condition})\).
+The model can be unconditional \(p(x)\) or conditional \(p(x|\text{condition})\).
 Note that the last batch in each epoch is dropped if truncated (to avoid recompilation).
 This function can also be used to fit non-distribution pytrees as long as a compatible loss function is provided.

 Parameters: